Areas of Interest & Expertise

 Articles and Book Chapters:

-"Tallasi Through the Lens: Locating Native Tulsa in the Films of Sterlin Harjo."
+"Talisi Through the Lens: Locating Native Tulsa in the Films of Sterlin Harjo."
 Settler City Limits: Indigenous Resurgence and Colonial Violence in the Urban Prairie West.
 Ed.
-David Hugill and Tyler McCreary.
-University of Manitoba Press, 2019 (in press).
+Heather Dorries, Robert Henry, David Hugill, Tyler McCreary, and Julie Tomiak.
+University of Manitoba Press, 2019.
+251-70.

 (With Trever Holland). "'Beyond All Age': Indigenous Water Rights in Linda Hogan's Fiction."
 Studies in American Indian Literatures 28.2 (2016): 56-79.